Matthew Vassar: Early life

-Matthew Vassar was born on April 29, 1792, in East Dereham, Norfolk, England, to James and Ann Bennett Vassar, farmers of French Huguenot ancestry (Vasseur) who emigrated from England.
+Matthew Vassar was born on April 29, 1792, in East Dereham, a town in Norfolk, England, to James and Ann Bennett Vassar, farmers of French Huguenot ancestry (Vasseur) who emigrated from England.
 In 1796, they arrived in New York State and settled on a farm along Wappinger's Creek on land that had been part of the 1685 Rombout Patent near Manchester Bridge in Dutchess County.
 While the farmhouse was being built, the family lived on the Filkintown Road, at what is now the intersection of Main and Church Streets.
 In 1801, James Vassar brewed ale with barley grown from seeds his brother Thomas brought from Norfolk.
 Demand for the ale was such that, in 1801, James Vassar sold the farm and bought a lot between Main and Mill Streets in the village of Poughkeepsie from Baltus Van Kleeck to build a brewery.
 When Vassar was 14 years old, his parents had him apprenticed to a tanner.